KRTirtho/spotube/README.md

 1. [collection](https://pub.dev/packages/collection) - Collections and utilities functions and classes related to collections.
 1. [cupertino_icons](https://pub.dev/packages/cupertino_icons) - Default icons asset for Cupertino widgets based on Apple styled icons
 1. [curved_navigation_bar](https://github.com/rafalbednarczuk/curved_navigation_bar) - Stunning Animating Curved Shape Navigation Bar.
 Adjustable color, background color, animation curve, animation duration.
+1. [dbus](https://github.com/canonical/dbus.dart) - A native Dart implementation of the D-Bus message bus client.
+This package allows Dart applications to directly access services on the Linux desktop.
+1. [device_info_plus](https://plus.fluttercommunity.dev/) - Flutter plugin providing detailed information about the device (make, model, etc.), and Android or iOS version the app is running on.
+1. [device_preview](https://github.com/aloisdeniel/flutter_device_preview) - Approximate how your Flutter app looks and performs on another device.
+1. [dio](https://github.com/cfug/dio) - A powerful HTTP networking package,supports Interceptors,Aborting and canceling a request,Custom adapters, Transformers, etc.
+1. [disable_battery_optimization](https://github.com/pvsvamsi/Disable-Battery-Optimizations) - Flutter plugin to check and disable battery optimizations.
+Also shows custom steps to disable the optimizations in devices like mi, xiaomi, samsung, oppo, huawei, oneplus etc
+1. [duration](https://github.com/desktop-dart/duration) - Utilities to make working with 'Duration's easier.
+Formats duration in human readable form and also parses duration in human readable form to Dart's Duration.
 1. [envied](https://github.com/petercinibulk/envied) - Explicitly reads environment variables into a dart file from a .env file for more security and faster start up times.
 1. [file_picker](https://github.com/miguelpruivo/plugins_flutter_file_picker) - A package that allows you to use a native file explorer to pick single or multiple absolute file paths, with extension filtering support.
 1. [fl_query](https://fl-query.vercel.app) - Asynchronous data caching, refetching & invalidation library for Flutter
 1. [fl_query_hooks](https://fl-query.vercel.app) - Elite flutter_hooks compatible library for fl_query, the Asynchronous data caching, refetching & invalidation library for Flutter
 1. [fl_query_connectivity_plus_adapter](https://fl-query.vercel.app) - Connectivity Plus adapter for FlQuery Connectivity
 1. [fluentui_system_icons](https://github.com/microsoft/fluentui-system-icons/tree/main) - Fluent UI System Icons are a collection of familiar, friendly and modern icons from Microsoft.
-1. [flutter_cache_manager](https://github.com/Baseflow/flutter_cache_manager/tree/master/flutter_cache_manager) - Generic cache manager for flutter.
+1. [flutter_cache_manager](https://github.com/Baseflow/flutter_cache_manager/tree/develop/flutter_cache_manager) - Generic cache manager for flutter.
 Saves web files on the storages of the device and saves the cache info using sqflite.
+1. [flutter_displaymode](https://github.com/ajinasokan/flutter_displaymode) - A Flutter plugin to set display mode (resolution, refresh rate) on Android platform.
+Allows to enable high refresh rate on supported devices.
 1. [flutter_feather_icons](https://github.com/muj-programmer/flutter_feather_icons) - Feather is a collection of simply beautiful open source icons.
 Each icon is designed on a 24x24 grid with an emphasis on simplicity, consistency and usability.
 1. [flutter_hooks](https://github.com/rrousselGit/flutter_hooks) - A flutter implementation of React hooks.
 It adds a new kind of widget with enhanced code reuse.
 1. [flutter_inappwebview](https://inappwebview.dev/) - A Flutter plugin that allows you to add an inline webview, to use an headless webview, and to open an in-app browser window.